Background:

 Business Problem:

 Meetings are expensive!
-Unnecessary meetings waste company money.
+Unnecessary meetings increase operational costs and reduce organizational efficiency.

 Webex Problem: